Shirasaka-Takahiro/ansible_centos7/README.md

 # What this repository contains
 1. common(yum update,swap,SELinux,firewalld,hostname,Timezone,useradd)
 2. httpd
-3. MySQL
+3. Nginx
-4. PHP
+4. MySQL
-5. Zabbix
+5. PHP
+6. Zabbix-agent
-6. Docker
+7. Docker

 # How to run
 1. Copy private key to a file in kyes directroy